bids-standard/bids-specification/src/03-modality-agnostic-files.md

 `2009-06-15T13:45:30[.000000]` (year, month, day, hour (24h), minute, second, and optionally fractional second; this is equivalent to the RFC3339 "date-time" format, time zone is always assumed as local time).
+No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset
-For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but common across all runs etc.) number of days.
+For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but consistent across all runs etc.) number of days.
 This way relative timing would be preserved, but chances of identifying a person based on the date and time of their scan would be decreased.
 Dates that are shifted for anonymization purposes should be set to a year 1925